FIR against Bihar BJP chief, Kishanganj party candidate for

 An FIR has been lodged against Bihar BJP chief Sanjay Jaiswal and Sweety Singh, the party's candidate for Kishanganj assembly bypoll, for allegedly violating the model code of conduct, an official said.
-The FIR was registered at Sadar police station on Saturday evening following a written complaint by Kishanganj Sadar Circle Officer Shafi Ahmad, Sub-Divisional Magistrate (SDM) Shanawaz Ahmad Niyazi said.
+The FIR was registered at Sadar police station on Saturday evening following a written complaint by Kishanganj Sadar Circle Officer Shafi Ahmad after a video surfaced on social media purportedly showing Jaiswal exhorting businessmen to close their establishments on the polling day, Sub-Divisional Magistrate (SDM) Shanawaz Ahmad Niyazi said.

+Reacting to the FIR lodged against her and Bihar BJP chief Sanjay Jaiswal, Sweety Singh said that the state chief's statement had been "misconstrued".
+"Jaiswal had talked about giving money for food and snacks to party workers but his statement has been misconstrued," the Kishanganj party candidate said.

-Further action will be taken against others on the basis of the video, SDM Niyazi said.
-Bypolls to Kishanganj and four other assembly seats in Bihar will be held on Monday as the incumbent MLAs were elected to Parliament in the April-May general election.
+Jaiswal, a Lok Sabha member from West Champaran, could not be contacted for his comment.
+Bypolls to Kishanganj and four other assembly seats in Bihar will be held on Monday as the incumbent MLAs were elected to Parliament in the April-May general election..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)